 Built on 200ha (500 acres) in County Kilkenny, Mount Juliet Estate is the place to go for a countryside getaway.
 This five-star property sits in a magnificent Georgian manor house with breathtaking gardens to match.
 There’s a Michelin-starred restaurant here, too, serving dishes using the highest-quality ingredients from the estate and neighbouring farms, plus a more relaxed dining experience at The Hound restaurant.

 You’d be forgiven for thinking this grand hotel is actually a fairytale castle.
 It’s been decorated in a regal 19th-century style with sparkly chandeliers, oak beds and huge windows.
 There are activities to match; try your hand at falconry, whiskey tasting or clay-pigeon shooting.
 There’s also a Tom Fazio-designed championship golf course, best enjoyed before dinner in the Michelin-starred Oak Room restaurant.

-Rivalling Ballyfin in the picturesque stakes, the location of Powerscourt Hotel – across a valley from the Great Sugar Loaf Mountain – is tough to beat.
-A Palladian, 194-room hotel on the secluded grounds of a historic country estate dating back to the 13th century, this peaceful hotel in the Wicklow countryside offers a spectacular signature restaurant, two championship golf courses and close proximity to Ireland’s highest waterfall.
-With bedroom options that range from a classic deluxe up to the Presidential Suite, a room that opens onto the balcony terrace is worth the splurge for their incredible vistas.
+The location of the Powerscourt – across a valley from the Great Sugar Loaf mountain – is tough to beat.
+This 194-room hotel in the Wicklow countryside offers a spectacular signature restaurant, and two championship golf courses.
+Guest rooms range from a classic deluxe up to the presidential suite, the latter with a balcony terrace with incredible vistas.